-The earliest (simplest?) organisms can acquire and use information about (i.e. sense) only internal states and processes and the immediate external environment, e.g. pressure, temperature, and presence of chemicals in the surrounding soup, with all uses of information taking the form of immediate local reactions, e.g. allowing a molecule through a membrane.
+The earliest (simplest?) organisms can acquire and use information about (i.e. sense) only internal states and processes and the immediate external environment, e.g. pressure, temperature, direction of gravity, presence of chemicals in the surrounding soup, and perhaps arrival of photons, with all uses of information taking the form of immediate local reactions, e.g. allowing a molecule through a membrane.